kickstand-ui/kickstand-ui/readme.md

 ### Styles

-Kickstand UI was written using [SASS](https://sass-lang.com/) and to take advantage of all of the built-in tooling and customization capabilities you should plan on using it in your project.
+Kickstand UI was written using [SASS](https://sass-lang.com/).
+Using SASS is not required to use and customize Kickstand UI for your needs, but we have created some great [SASS tools](../../design-tokens/design-tokens.md) to really accelerate the development process.
 You can import them into your project from `kickstand-ui/src/scss/styles.scss`.

-If not you can always use the compiled CSS located in `kickstand-ui/dist/kickstand-ui/kickstand-ui.css`.
+If you are planning on using the compiled CSS, you can find it at `kickstand-ui/dist/kickstand-ui/kickstand-ui.css`.

+## Browser Support

+All of Kickstand UI's components are built using standards-based [web components](https://www.webcomponents.org/introduction).
+Browser support has greatly improved over the years.
+For features that are not fully supported, polyfills have been added (which will be included as-needed) to provide a great experience no matter what browser you are using.

+Supported browsers include **Chrome**, **Chromium-based browsers** (this includes browsers like _Brave_, the new _Microsoft Edge_, and _Vivaldi_), **Firefox**, **Safari**, **Opera**, **Microsoft Edge** (legacy), and **Internet Explorer 11**.

 ## Framework Integrations

+Kickstand UI is built with native web components which makes it framework agnostic!
+You can implement it in any of your projects regardless of the framework you are using ([add to your project](https://kickstand-ui.com/getting-started/framework-integrations/overview.html)).

-Once you have installed Kickstand UI, check out the documentation on how to implement it into your favorite framework:
+Once you have installed Kickstand UI, check out the documentation on how to implement it into your favorite framework (or none at all!):

 - [JavaScript](https://kickstand-ui.com/getting-started/installation.html)
 - [Angular](https://kickstand-ui.com/getting-started/framework-integrations/angular.html)